alantanlc/blog/posts/parsing-nested-data-structures/README.md

 ## Nested Null Checks

-The following methods traveres the nested data structure level by level.
-This allows us to retrieve `levelThreeName` even if the remaining nested objects are null.
+The following methods traverses the nested data structure level by level.
+This allows us to retrieve `levelTwoName` even if the remaining nested objects are null (e.g. `levelFourMap` is null):

 ```java
 public List<String> getNames(LevelOne levelOne) {